-The Iran Threat Reduction and Syria Human Rights Act of 2012, or ITRA, created a new subsection (r) in Section 13 of the Exchange Act, which requires a reporting issuer to provide disclosure if the issuer or any of its affiliates engaged in certain enumerated activities relating to Iran, including activities involving the Government of Iran.
+The Iran Threat Reduction and Syria Human Rights Act of 2012, or ITRA, created a new subsection (r) in Section 13 of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act"), which requires a reporting issuer to provide disclosure if the issuer or any of its affiliates engaged in certain enumerated activities relating to Iran, including activities involving the Government of Iran.
 Tenaris is providing the following disclosure pursuant to Section 13(r).

-- In January 2010, Tenaris Global Services S.A., or TGS, a Tenaris subsidiary, entered into an agreement with the National Iranian Drilling Company, or NIDC, a company controlled by the Government of Iran, for a total value of EUR9.4 million (approximately \$10.1 million).
+• In January 2010, Tenaris Global Services S.A., or TGS, a Tenaris subsidiary, entered into an agreement with the National Iranian Drilling Company, or NIDC, a company controlled by the Government of Iran, for a total value of EUR9.4 million (approximately \$10.1 million).
 TGS made all deliveries and collected most of its account receivables under the NIDC agreement prior to 2012.
 In 2012, TGS collected an amount of EUR750 thousand (approximately \$810 thousand) for products delivered to NIDC in prior years.
-As of December 31, 2014, an outstanding balance of EUR172 thousand (approximately \$185 thousand) is still due to TGS.
-In addition, as of December 31, 2014, TGS has not yet fully performed its obligation to allow technical visits to Tenaris's mills by fifteen NIDC experts at TGS's cost.
-Tenaris expects to fulfill these pending obligations and collect outstanding payments during 2015. - TGS is also a party to an April 2011 agreement with Global Procurement General Trading FZE, or Global FZE, a company incorporated in United Arab Emirates, for the provision of OCTG for an amount of AED16.5 million (approximately \$4.5 million).
+As of December 31, 2015, an outstanding balance of EUR172 thousand (approximately \$187 thousand) is still due to TGS.
+During 2015, five NIDC experts visited one of our facilities, consistent with a pre-existing contractual obligation.
+As of December 31, 2015, TGS has not yet fully performed its obligation to allow six remaining NIDC experts to visit Tenaris's mills at TGS's cost.
+Tenaris expects to complete these pending obligations and collect outstanding payments during 2016.

+- TGS is also a party to an April 2011 agreement with Global Procurement General Trading FZE, or Global FZE, a company incorporated in United Arab Emirates, for the provision of OCTG for an amount of AED16.5 million (approximately \$4.5 million).
 TGS has been informed by Global FZE that the end users of the products delivered under this agreement are Oil Industries Engineering and Construction Group and Pars Oil and Gas Company, which are controlled by the Government of Iran.
 In 2012, TGS delivered products under the Global FZE agreement for a total value of AED16.3 million (approximately \$4.4 million), and collected a total amount of AED15.4 million (approximately \$4.2 million).
 All sales of goods and services to Iran under the agreement with Global FZE have ceased.
-As of December 31, 2014, a balance of AED862 thousand (approximately \$0.2 million) was owing to Tenaris, and Global FZE has advised Tenaris of its inability to process payment to Tenaris of the outstanding balance as a result of the current sanctions relating to Iran. - In March 2011, TGS entered into an agreement for the provision of technical field service assistance to ENI Iran B.V., or ENI Iran, for its project in Darquain, Iran, for a value of EUR246 thousand (approximately \$264 thousand).
-Tenaris has been informed that ENI Iran operates the Darquain project pursuant to a service contract with the National Iranian Oil Company.
-All services required to be performed by Tenaris for the benefit of ENI Iran were completed and ceased prior to the end of 2012.
-In December 2013, Tenaris was informed by ENI Iran that it would seek approval to make payment of the contract amount in compliance with applicable laws.
-In June 2014, Tenaris collected all outstanding amounts under the aforementioned agreement.
+As of December 31, 2015, a balance of AED862 thousand (approximately \$200 thousand) was owed to Tenaris, and we are currently working to collect the balance within 2016. - During 2015, Tenaris's employees attended an exhibition of the oil & gas industry in Iran named Iran Oil Show, for which no fee was paid to the National Iranian Oil Company.

-Tenaris did not record any profit in 2014 in connection with the agreements described above.
+Tenaris did not record any profit in 2015 in connection with the agreements described above.

 Except as otherwise stated above, there are no pending obligations of Tenaris or its subsidiaries under the agreements described above.
 While the Tenaris subsidiaries identified above intend to perform their pending obligations under such pre-existing agreements, Tenaris and its subsidiaries ceased prior to the end of 2012 all sales and deliveries of goods and services to Iran.
-Tenaris's current policy, based on the sanctions against Iran, is not to engage in future sales or deliveries.
+Tenaris's policy in 2015, based on the sanctions against Iran, was not to engage in future sales or deliveries.
+In January 2016, many of the international sanctions restrictions were lifted or suspended, thus enabling certain oil and gas related business with Iran under specified circumstances.
+Tenaris may consider opportunities in Iran and engage in transactions to the extent any such transactions are not prohibited under applicable remaining sanctions restrictions.